Compact moduli of K3 surfaces: One-parameter degenerations

 \begin{proposition} Let $X\to (C,0)$ be a Kulikov model.
-Let $D_i=\cup_j D_{ij}$ be the double curves lying on $V_i$.
-Then \begin{enumerate} \item $D_i\in |-K_{V_i}|$ is an anticanonical cycle of rational curves in Type III, and an elliptic curve or the disjoint union of two elliptic curves in Type II. \item $D_{ij}^2+D_{ji}^2=2g(D_{ij})-2$. \item The dual complex $\Gamma(X_0)$ is a triangulation of $S^2$ in Type III, and a segment decomposed into subsegments in Type II. \end{enumerate} \end{proposition}
+Let $D_i=\sum_j D_{ij}$ be the part of the double locus of $X_0$ lying on $V_i$.
+Then: \begin{enumerate} \item $D_i\in |-K_{V_i}|$ is an anticanonical cycle of rational curves in Type III, and an elliptic curve or the disjoint union of two elliptic curves in Type II. \item $D_{ij}^2+D_{ji}^2=-2+2g$ where $g$ is the arithmetic genus of $D_{ij}$ in $X_0$. \item The dual complex $\Gamma(X_0)$ is a triangulation of $S^2$ in Type III, and a segment decomposed into subsegments in Type II. \end{enumerate} \end{proposition}

-\begin{remark} Non-normal components of $X_0$ only exist in Type III and correspond to self-loops in the triangulation of $S^2$.
-They occur when two components of the cycle $D_i\subset V_i$ on the normalized component are glued together. \end{remark}

-The Enriques-Kodaira classification implies that the components $V_i$ in Type III are rational surfaces.
-The two ends of a Type II degeneration are rational surfaces with smooth elliptic anticanonical double curve, and the intermediate components are elliptic ruled surfaces with anticanonical double curve a disjoint union of two elliptic curves.